JuzerShakir/Iris_Flower/README.md

 This project contains x files and y folder:

 - `report.ipynb`: This is the main file where I have performed my work on the project.
-- `result.csv`: The project dataset.
-I have loaded this data in the notebook..
 - `export/` : Folder containing HTML and PDF version file of notebook.
 - `plots/` : Contains images of all the plots that are displayed in `report.ipynb` file.